SAP-archive/cloud-workflow-codejam/exercises/03/readme.md

 The `container-scc/` directory will contain the build instructions for the Docker image that the container will be based upon, and the appropriate software to run the SAP Cloud Connector within it.

 :point_right: Go to the [cloud section of the SAP Development Tools website](https://tools.hana.ondemand.com/#cloud) and download the latest Cloud Connector component, placing it into the `sapdownloads/` directory.
 Regardless of your local machine's operating system, you will need to download for Linux, as that is what the container will be running.
-At the time of writing the version is 2.12.0.1 - make sure you download the ZIP file for Linux as indicated:
+At the time of writing the version is 2.12.0.1 - make sure you download the ZIP file for Linux as indicated, taking the latest version:

 ![SAP Cloud Connector download](sccdownload.png)